Nim (programming language): Reversing a string

-One of the more exotic features is the implicit result variable.
+One of Nim's more exotic features is the implicit result variable.
 Every procedure in Nim with a non-void return type has an implicit result variable that represents the value to be returned.
 In the for loop we see an invocation of countdown which is an iterator.
 If an iterator is omitted, the compiler will attempt to use an items iterator, if one is defined for the type specified.

 Graphical user interface

-Using GTK3 with gobject introspection through the gintro module:
+Using GTK 3 with GObject introspection through the gintro module: